2010 Winter Olympics opening ceremony: Dedication

 At 5:59 (PST), a PA system announced that the opening ceremony would be dedicated in memory of the Georgian luger Nodar Kumaritashvili, who had died in a training accident earlier that day.

 Opening section

 Giant video screens showed Canadian snowboarder Johnny Lyall sliding down a mountain slope, with the dates and locations of previous Winter Olympic games were recalled in voiceover.
 As the 1988 games in Calgary were mentioned, Lyall passed through a row of torchbearers in the shape of the Canadian symbol: the maple leaf.
-This concluded with Lyall leaping through a set of Olympic Rings, while snow and ice exploded off them and into the stadium, and him welcoming the crowd.
+When Vancouver 2010 is announced, the video cuts to live footage of Lyall snowboarding off of a jump and through a set of Olympic Rings inside the stadium, while snow and ice exploded from the rings, and him welcoming the crowd.

 National anthem

 A guard of honour mounted by the RCMP marched the Canadian Flag to the flagpost.
 There a guard of honour composed of Canadian Forces members raised the flag.
 Nikki Yanofsky performed an arrangement of the national anthem, "O Canada", singing in English and French.